lucky-wolf/DW2-XL/README.md

 ## Latest Changes

+### v1.1.5
+- Revamped engines tech tree & components
+  - three distinct choices: efficient, nimble, and maximum speed
+  - increased energy consumption of all engines so that this actually makes a difference
+  - improved vectoring of nimble, advanced, and Ackdarian engines
+  - engine choice is not level 2 (was 3) - makes a nicer tree & decision point
+  - extended "ion thrusters" one level to make this work nicely
+- Fixed some minor inconsistencies in hyper drive deny blocking
+- Improved the hyper deny research tree
+- Removed "Robo-" from Zennox troop names (now they're are Ice whatever) since they're not robotic, so it made no sense!

+### v1.1.4
 - Tweaked Long Hault hyper drives to make them a little more attractive
 - Moved ion defenses to appear near shields && reorganized point deflectors (right next to them)
   - both are rooted in advanced deflectors rather than in weapons techs